AR banner

 They limited the maximum number of passengers on the Lancaster to 22 persons as the aircraft really was unsuitable for this type of work.
 Kit bags and luggage was carried in the bomb bays - passengers could move around to the various positions within the Lancaster and enjoy the view on the 6 hour return journey home.

-No accurate information is currently available but reports are that the Lancaster broke up in the air and cashed just off Corsica in the Tyrrhenian Sea.
-No bodies or wreckage was found and all the crew and passengers are listed on various memorials as stated below.
+No accurate information is currently available but reports are that the Lancaster broke up in the air and crashed just off Corsica in the Tyrrhenian Sea.
+No bodies or wreckage was found and are posted as missing.

-Aircraft details: This aircraft had been built by Metropolitan Vickers Ltd at Moseley Road , Manchester, England, contract No. 221.
-Powered by 4 Rolls Royce Merlin XXIV engines
+This aircraft had been built by Metropolitan Vickers Ltd at Moseley Road, Manchester, England.
+Contract No. 221.
+Powered by 4 Rolls Royce Merlin XXIV engines.

 Cpl.
 James Mills and one of his last letters home. (courtesy of James's brother, Basil Mills and family)